Why is prompting hard? Understanding prompts on binary sequence predictors: BACKGROUND

-\subsection{Conditionally independent Bernoulli DGs}
+\subsection{Conditionally Independent Bernoulli DGs}

-Our first set of experiments in \cref{sec:CIB-DG_methods} uses DGs from the family of conditionally independent Bernoulli DGs (CIB-DGs) where $p_\tau$ has support on the unit interval, and $p_{x|\tau}(x_{1:T} | \tau)=\prod_{t} \mathrm{Bernoulli}(x_t; \tau)$.
+Our first set of experiments in \cref{sec:CIB-DG_methods} uses DGs from the family of conditionally independent Bernoulli DGs (CIB-DGs), where $p_\tau$ has support on the unit interval, and $p_{x|\tau}(x_{1:T} | \tau)=\prod_{t} \mathrm{Bernoulli}(x_t; \tau)$.
 The Bayes predictor of a CIB-DGs has the property that two prompts $s_{1:L}$ and $s'_{1:L}$ are equivalent in the sense that $\pbayes(\cdot | s_{1:L})\equiv \pbayes(\cdot| s'_{1:L})$ if they have the same counts of zeros and ones, defined as

-This permutation invariance reduces the cost of prompt search on the Bayes predictor, but is unlikely to hold for neural networks with standard architectures \citep{mikulik2020meta}.
-We define a few concrete CIB-DGs and their Bayes predictors used in the first part of our experiments: \begin{definition}[Bernoulli] $\Bern(\tau)$ is the CIB-DG with $p_\tau=\delta_{\tau}$, where $\delta_\tau$ is Dirac delta.
+This permutation invariance reduces the cost of prompt search on the Bayes predictor, but is unlikely to hold for neural networks with standard architectures~\citep{mikulik2020meta}.
+We define the particular CIB-DGs and their Bayes predictors used in our first set of experiments: \begin{definition} $\Bern(\tau)$ is the CIB-DG with $p_\tau=\delta_{\tau}$, where $\delta_\tau$ is Dirac delta.
 The Bayes predictor evaluated on $x_{1:T}$ is trivially $\Bern(\tau)$ itself, that is,